GMLC-TDC/HELICS/docs/installation/windows.md

 4. Run cmake.
 It should automatically detect where MPI is installed if the system path variables are set up correctly, otherwise you will have to set the cmake path manually.
-Optionally, you can use the option `-DAUTOBUILD_ZMQ=ON` to have cmake attempt to automatically download, build, and configure paths for a project-only copy of ZeroMQ.
+The AUTOBUILD_ZMQ is set to ON so ZeroMQ will automatically be built unless the option is changed.

 ```bash
 cmake ..